DaoCloud/DaoCloud-docs/docs/en/docs/kant/user-guide/node/managed-node.md

 4. Verify if the edge node has been successfully connected.

-    1. Select `Edge Computing` -> `Cloud-Edge Collaboration` from the left navigation pane to access the Edge Unit list page.
+    1. Select `Edge Computing` -> `Cloud Edge Collaboration` from the left navigation pane to access the Edge Unit list page.

-    2. Click on the name of an edge unit to view its details.
+    2. Click the name of an edge unit to view its details.

     3. Select `Edge Resources` -> `Edge Nodes` from the left navigation pane to access the Edge Node list page.